 Sparrow Group skilled volunteers helped Brave Step select the right application for the launch and management of a new program for loved ones of sexual abuse survivors.

 Brave Step empowers individuals who have been impacted by sexual abuse.
 To shape a strong, supportive community, they:

 - Provide personalized services that help adults impacted by sexual abuse reclaim the life they deserve;

 - Foster brave public conversations about sexual abuse; and

 - Cultivate courageous changemakers.

-Brave Step is preparing to launch a new program that focuses on loved ones of victims of sexual violence.
-They needed help identifying a business system application that would support this program.
-The application will help with managing data and reporting results in an easy-to-navigate interface and provide the efficiencies they need to track metrics for this program.
+Brave Step was preparing to launch a new program focused on loved ones of victims of sexual violence.
+They needed help identifying a business system application that would support this program by managing data and reporting results in an easy-to-navigate interface and providing the efficiencies needed to track metrics for this program.
 Apparo matched Brave Step to a volunteer team from The Sparrow Group who partnered with Brave Step to understand current business processes related to data collection and reporting, as well as prioritized requirements for a software solution.
 The volunteer team provided marketplace research, demos, price comparisons, and assisted Brave Step with evaluating potential software solutions against the documented requirements.
 With this due diligence, Brave Step selected Monday as the system that best their needs and budget.
 View PDF of Project Snapshot here.

 The Brave Step Community Impact Team

 Implementing Monday as their application system will help the Brave Step team save at least $18,000.